The burden of Fundamentality: Metaphysical ambiguities and the issue of Superdeterminism: What are Superdeterminisms?

 \item The second category is what we may call \textit{metaphysical} or \textit{less-na\"ive superdeterminism} (MSD).
-MSD models overcome the epistemic difficulties we discuss in Section~\ref{sec:Metaphys}, and consists of models constructed to fit the criteria for fundamentality that NSD models simply assume they are part of.
-Examples of this category include IST (discussed in Section~\ref{sec:MetaSoln}) and 't Hooft's Cellular Automaton model~\cite{tHooft2016cellular}.
+MSD models overcome the epistemic difficulties we discuss in Section~\ref{sec:Metaphys}, and consist of models constructed to fit the criteria for fundamentality that NSD models simply assume they {possess, thus fulfilling the promise introduced by NSD models.} Examples of this category include IST (discussed in Section~\ref{sec:MetaSoln}) and 't Hooft's Cellular Automaton model~(\citeyear{tHooft2016cellular}).

 \item The third category is represented by physically credible toy-models of SI violation, which we'll call Toy Superdeterminism (TSD).
 The main difference between models in this category and those in either NSD or MSD is that they are explicitly designed as toy models, to reproduce some aspect of the physics of a certain situation, without any claims as to being the basis of a full-fledged physical theory, and thus without any claims of fundamentality.
-This means that they avoid the difficulties of \eqref{Category:CSD}, without implying different metaphysics as in \eqref{Category:MSD} and therefore we won't consider them further in this paper\footnote{Garza \& Hance~\cite{GarzaHance2025} for example propose that the conservation of symmetries according to Wigner-Araki-Yanase could act as a bias on measurements, restricting some counterfactuals (and thus modifying the measurement space).
-This presents a physical motivation for the model being supermeasured \cite{HanceHossenfelderPalmer2022}, leaving it debatable whether it causally violates SI.}.
+Their development is tied to an exploratory role (to use the terminology of \cite{Fisher2021}) within the superdeterministic framework.
+This means that they avoid the difficulties of \eqref{Category:CSD}, without implying different metaphysics as in \eqref{Category:MSD} and therefore we won't consider them further in this paper\footnote{\cite{GarzaHance2025} for example propose that the conservation of symmetries according to Wigner-Araki-Yanase could act as a bias on measurements, restricting some counterfactuals (and thus modifying the measurement space).
+This presents a physical motivation for the model being supermeasured \citep{HanceHossenfelderPalmer2022}, leaving it debatable whether it causally violates SI.}.

 \end{enumerate}